yvonnevictoria/music-player/README.md

 - Spent an hour playing with Howler.js wondering why I couldn't get the `sound.stop()` or `sound.pause()` funcs to work.
 Turns out it doesn't work with React.
 Ended up using `ReactHowler` which isn't as nice (i.e. stopping functionality is strange to implement).

 - Used `create-react-app` to save time.
 I know it's your fav @Chris.

+- In order to auto search items (without pressing search button), I attached the handler onto the `onChange`.
+This does mean, however, the search bar will be one letter behind.
+Decided this was an acceptable trade off.